February 16, 2025

 Conclusion:

 The Scarpa Moraine may be a good hiking boot for the average hiker.
 Its moderately stiff build offers serious hikers enough support for harder hikes and would give beginners extra support as they develop hiker-specific lower body strength.
 It would be a nice alternative for hikers who want a midweight hiking boot with more backbone than the popular KEEN Targhee IV, Oboz Sawtooth, or Oboz Bridger.
 The Moraine really doesn't stand out—or fall short—in any category that I reviewed.
-It's an average hiking boot that's worth a look for men and women who want a good, all-around hiking boot.
+It's an average hiking boot that's worth a look for men and women who want a good, all-around hiking boot for day hiking and occasional backpacking.

 Related Posts